MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - In the meantime, grant yourself ownership to see what the flow is doing.

-Select **Blank** in the **Owner** drop-down in the right-hand filter section of this page to find orphaned flows.
+Select **Blank** in the **Owner** drop-down list on the rightmost filter pane to find orphaned flows.

 ### Implicitly shared flow connections

 - Some connectors, like the SQL Connector used with SQL Server Authentication are [shared implicitly with users](https://docs.microsoft.com/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication).
 This means that as soon as the flow is shared, the connection is also published and available to your users.
-Your users can also create flows by using any connection that uses SQL Server authentication that is shared with them.
+Your users can also create flows by using any connection that uses SQL Server authentication that's shared with them.

 - Identify flows that use the SQL Server Connector.
 Ensure that users are aware of the risk, and help them mitigate it by enabling Azure AD authentication for SQL Server.

-Select **SQL Server** in the **Connector** drop-down in the right-hand filter section of this page to find flows that use the SQL Server Connector.
+Select **SQL Server** in the **Connector** drop-down list on the rightmost filter pane to find flows that use the SQL Server Connector.

 ### Identify flow actions

 - Specific actions or connectors might require you to gather additional information from the maker or educate them on usage.
-An example might be the Forward Email action of the Outlook connector, or HTTP requests.
+Some examples might be the Forward Email action of the Outlook connector or HTTP requests.

-Select actions or connectors you're interested in from the **Connector** and **Action** lists on the right side of this page to find flows that use those connectors or actions.
+Select actions or connectors you're interested in from the **Connector** and **Action** lists on the rightmost side of this page to find flows that use those connectors or actions.

 ![Flows Risk Assessment ](media/pb14.png "Flows Risk Assessment")